-Wells Fargo & Company is a diversified, community-based financial services company with \$1.9 trillion in assets.
-Founded in 1852 and headquartered in San Francisco, we provide banking, investment and mortgage products and services, as well as consumer and commercial finance, through 7,400 locations, more than 13,000 ATMs, digital (online, mobile, and social), and contact centers (phone, email, and correspondence), and we have offices in 32 countries and territories to support customers who conduct business in the global economy.
-With approximately 260,000 active, full-time equivalent team members, we serve one in three households in the United States and ranked No. 29 on Fortune's 2019 rankings of America's largest corporations.
-We ranked fourth in assets and third in the market value of our common stock among all U.S. banks at December 31, 2019.
+Wells Fargo & Company is a diversified, community-based financial services company with \$1.98 trillion in assets.
+Founded in 1852 and headquartered in San Francisco, we provide banking, investment and mortgage products and services, as well as consumer and commercial finance, through 7,400 locations, more than 13,000 ATMs, digital (online, mobile, and social), and contact centers (phone, email, and correspondence), and we have offices in 31 countries and territories to support customers who conduct business in the global economy.
+With approximately 263,000 active, full-time equivalent team members, we serve one in three households in the United States and ranked No. 29 on Fortune's 2019 rankings of America's largest corporations.
+We ranked fourth in assets and third in the market value of our common stock among all U.S. banks at March 31, 2020.

 Wells Fargo manages a variety of risks that can significantly affect our financial performance and our ability to meet the expectations of our customers, stockholders, regulators, and other stakeholders.
 The Company measures and considers risk in connection with the products and services we offer to customers.
-The risks we take include financial, such as interest rate, credit, liquidity and market risks, and non-financial, such as operational (including compliance and model risk), strategic and reputational risks.
-The Company's risk framework sets forth the core guiding principles on how the Company seeks to manage and govern risk.
-The Board annually approves the risk management framework.
+The risks we take include financial, such as interest rate, credit, liquidity and market risks, and non-financial, such as operational (including compliance and model risk), strategic, and reputational risks.
 A discussion of our risk management framework is provided in the "Risk Management" section in Management's Discussion and Analysis to our 2019 Form 10-K.